Inside: Find the best podcasts for kids that will engage their mind, keep them thinking, make them laugh, and that

 Brains On: This podcast for kids boasts that it’s “a science lesson for your ears”.
 They are always discussing interesting topics, like why we sunburn and explains things like the Phantom Traffic Jam.
 I personally love their debates.
 They recently did one debating if deep sea darkness was darker than the darkness in outer space.
 They used scientific studies to find a clear winner, but you’ll have to listen to find out!

 The Unexplainable Disappearance of Mars Patel: Now this is a podcast that my children don’t listen to, and that’s only because they are a bit too young for it.
 The creators described it as, “a fun, high-quality, serial mystery that can be described as Goonies meets Spy Kids meets Stranger Things for 8-12 year olds.”
 You see, the story is a serial mystery performed by kids about missing children.
 It’s highly engaging and will keep your kids guessing “who did it?” until the very last episode.
 It’s won numerous awards and I personally loved listening to its first season.
 So if you have an older kid, this would be perfect for them, and you’ll love it too.

-The great thing about podcasts is that they are constantly pushing out new episodes, so it never gets boring, plus all you need is a podcast player like iTunes or Stitcher on your phone or tablet, and a pair of headphones or Bluetooth speakers to listen as a family.
+The great thing about podcasts is that they are constantly pushing out new episodes, so it never gets boring.

 Sure, podcasts keep my kids quiet, engaged, and out of my hair, but they’re also learning while they’re listening.
 I mean, I can’t tell you how many conversations my kids and have had since our lovely, podcast filled road trip, about some of the topics covered.

 I dare you to ask my 7 year old about the darkness of the deep sea, he’d talk your ear off for hours.
 But beware, he can talk and talk and talk, but at least it’s not about Minecraft!

 Podcasts have become a regular part of our day together, and I’m enjoying it just as much as they are.